adslbarxatov/MakeDecision/README.md

 some objects or events based on a set of criteria and choosing the most “correct” one.
 User is invited to independently select variants and criteria for their comparison, as well as specify significance of each criterion and each element.
-As a result, you'll get the answer for the next question: “what way is the best”.
+As a result, you’ll get the answer for the next question: “what way is the best”.

 Each step is provided with explanations for this method.
 If necessary, all steps can be repeated again.
-Input will be saved in Android version on restart.

 > First version of application was created in Microsoft Visual Basic 6.0 development environment.
 > This tool and, accordingly, the programming language 8 years ago were no longer the best development